-Ponofit (e) List of current medications and rationale for medication changes, if applicable; and (f) Projected discharge date and clinically appropriate discharge plan, citing evidence of progress toward completion of that plan.
+Benefit Exclusion Criteria (e) List of current medications and rationale for medication changes, if applicable; and (f) Projected discharge date and clinically appropriate discharge plan, citing evidence of progress toward completion of that plan.
 (4) The clinical reviewer will complete the continued stay review process within two business days of receipt of complete information as described above and take one of the following actions: (a) Request additional information as needed to complete the review, the provider must submit the requested information within five business days of the request for additional information. (b) Authorize the continued stay for up to 90 days and generate notification to all appropriate parties if the continued stay meets the medical necessity criteria. (c) Defer the case to a board-certified psychiatrist for review and determination if the continued stay does not meet the medical necessity criteria.
 (5) The board-certified psychiatrist will complete the review and determination within four business days of receipt of the information from the clinical reviewer.
 (6) After a denial, a new continued stay request may be submitted only if there is new clinical information.
-Benefit Any one of the following criteria is sufficient for exclusion from this level of Exclusion care: Criteria (1) The youth exhibits suicidal or acute mood symptom(s)/thought disorder(s) which require a more intensive level of care.
+Any one of the following criteria is sufficient for exclusion from this level of care: (1) The youth exhibits suicidal or acute mood symptom(s)/thought disorder(s) which require a more intensive level of care.
 (2) The youth has medical conditions or impairments that would prevent beneficial utilization of services.
 (3) The primary problem is not psychiatric.
 It is a social, legal, or medical problem without a major concurrent psychiatric episode meeting criteria for this level of care or does not otherwise meet the SED and continued stay criteria.
-(4) The admission is being used as an alternative to placement within the juvenile justice or child protective system or as an alternative to specialized schooling or as respite or as housing.
-(5) The youth can be safely and effectively treated at a least intensive level of Required Forms care.
-Therapeutic Group Home Transfer Form required Forms Emergency 72 hr TGH Payment Authorization Request (when applicable) Additional Discharge Notification Information The discharge task must be completed in the Utilization Management portal within five business days of discharge.
-For a youth that is transferring to a different TGH within the same provider company the provider must complete and submit a TGH Transfer Form, located at: CMHB Provider Forms.
+(4) The admission is being used as an alternative to placement within the juvenile justice or child protective system or as an alternative to specialized schooling or as resp care.
+Required Forms Therapeutic Group Home Transfer Form Emergency 72 hr TGH Payment Authorization Request (when applicable) Additional Discharge Notification Information The discharge task must be completed in the Utilization Management portal within five business days of discharge.
+For a youth that is transferring to a different TGH within the same provider company the provider must complete and submit a TGH Transfer Form, located at: CMHB Provider Forms .